 4.1 A comparison of the council overall absence performance for the quarter (Q2) with the same quarter in 2021 is detailed in table 1.
 Table 2 details services performance.
-In line with the reporting requirements for Scottish Councils, absence is expressed as a number of work days lost per full time equivalent (FTE) employee and has covid absence removed.
+In line with the reporting requirements for Scottish Councils, absence is expressed as a number of work days lost per full time equivalent (FTE) employee.